ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 1:11:03 _Nao:_
 Yeah, that could be quite a huge difference between probably IIT and free energy.
-I think the IIT explicitly states that this time scale that matters, but in this case, it's just about quaria is a particular time scale that maximize integrated information and that corresponds to the timescale of our experience.
+I think the IIT explicitly states that this time scale that matters, but in this case, it's just about qualia is a particular time scale that maximize integrated information and that corresponds to the timescale of our experience.
-Tannis model, the lowest timescale is like, on the order of 100 seconds or something like that.
+In Tani's model, the slowest timescale is like, on the order of 100 milliseconds or something like that.
 And also new synaptic plasticity is on the order of hours.
 And most likely spiking neurons seems to be more mattering with respect to our particular experience at each moment.
 Right.
-And why it is the case that the provisional answer provided by IIT is that because at that particular time scale, integrated information is much larger and across the scale and across the regions.
+And why it is the case that the provisional answer provided by IIT is that because at that particular time scale, integrated information is maximized, across the scale and across the regions.
 But this is a huge conjecture, and nobody knows whether this is true or not.
 And when we use the Fly model, we weren't able to sort of confirm any kind of a clear peak in the integrated information using a different time scale.
 So it's still something that I'm very interested in looking, but still not clear whether this is the case.
 I don't know if Hayato has some idea or insight into the appropriate time scale for consciousness or something from the physics point of view.

 1:12:53 _Hayato:_
-Yeah, I have some thoughts, but maybe it becomes a long story and also connects to the observer dependence program.
+Yeah, I have some thoughts, but maybe it becomes a long story, so, and also connects to the observer dependence problem.
-So I was thinking about how to explain these very important things in one thread, and I found that first, the very simple fact that there comes no identically same two events.
+So I was thinking about how to explain these very important things in one thread, and I found that first, the very simple fact that there comes no identically-same two events.
 Every event is different in some respect.
-But to do science, or more generous, some recognition of law, we need some criterion of sameness.
+But to do science, or more generally, some recognition of law, we need some criterion of sameness.
 For example, you want to know how to heal the disease?
 You should identify the different persons, people as the same kind of samples or something.
 Of course, there is no identical persons, but you have to identify in the members of the same group something.
 So all the scientific studies depend on some choice of the sameness.
 And so in that sense, all the science depends on this kind of choice of the sameness as you both pointed out and I think that there is no canonical choice of the sameness.
-You can choose sameness but if you choose some sameness, then you can talk about observables.
+You can choose sameness.
+But if you choose some sameness, then you can talk about observables.
 Observables means some kind of quantities.
-You can observe something, maybe it randomly change the value or no value like a count of case.
+You can observe something, maybe it randomly change the value or no value like a quantum case.
 But by measuring process it become half the value or something.
 There may be indefinite nature of such kind of quantities, but anyway we can imagine that the quantities has some kind of structure between the quantities.
 So in mathematical terms it will be some algebra of the observables.
-Then how to connect this idea theoretical idea to the experimental thing is the key is expectation value.
+Then how to connect this idea, theoretical idea to the experimental thing, is the key is expectation value.
 So theory provides expectation value of something and we can connect theory and experiments by comparing the theoretical expectation value and the average of samples.
-So all the quantitative science depends on this structure like algebra, observables and some mapping from the observables algebra to the sum number system.
+So all the quantitative science depends on this structure like algebra, observables, and some mapping from the observables algebra to some number system.
 So this is called a state in mathematics and algebra.
 And state is something like the mapping of quantities of random variables or observables into its expectation value.
 So this mapping of expectation is technically called state.
 So if you start from observer algebra and state, this is a starting point of noncommutative probability theory.
 That is if this algebra is commutative, then the conventional probability theory can reconstruct from this commutative algebra and state.
-But if this is noncommutative as now pointed out, if the process is essential, then these algebra should be noncommutative.
+But if this is noncommutative as Nao pointed out, if the process is essential, then these algebra should be noncommutative.
-Then we have the noncommutativity probability space features which I code intuitively the counter mathematics or something.
+Then we have the noncommutativity probability space features which I call intuitively the quantum mathematics or something.
 So in this case the observable dependence is described.
 The other kind of observable dependence can be described because you can't have the classical probability space for all the observable.
 But if you choose one observable, one observable like position or momentum, you can choose this.